-ScoutDNS supports a Relay configuration which allows operators to install a lightweight service inside their network.
-The relay is a local forwarding resolver service that processes queries inside the operator network while relaying public queries to the ScoutDNS cloud resolver.
-Queries meant for internal services remain inside the network.
-The purpose of this is to enable the following ScoutDNS resolver functionality:
+ScoutDNS supports a Relay configuration, allowing operators to install a lightweight service within their network.
+The relay acts as a local forwarding resolver, processing internal queries while forwarding public queries to the ScoutDNS cloud resolver.
+Queries intended for internal services remain inside the network.

 - Set Policy by subnet